The city and coastal views are breathtaking at Marin County’s southernmost point.

 Distinctive rust-colored algae surrounds the entrance to the hand-dug rock tunnel that leads to the 19th-century Point Bonita Lighthouse, open for touring on Sundays and Mondays.
 After you exit the short tunnel, a disarmingly springy suspension bridge delivers visitors to the desolate rocky spot on which the white painted-brick structure sits.
 You can enter the bottom of the lighthouse, but the top, which holds a large Fresnel lens, isn’t open to the public.
 For most visitors, though, the views of San Francisco, the Golden Gate (bridge and strait), the headlands, and up the Marin coastline are the real treat.
 If you’re a shutterbug, make sure you’ve got ample battery power and memory – breathtaking Point Bonita is a major photo op.

 The 1877 lighthouse replaced one built in 1855, a few years after the California gold rush began.
 High on a nearby ridge, the earlier lighthouse was so often enveloped by fog that ship captains couldn’t make out its light.
 Still active as a lighthouse and maintained by the U.S. Coast Guard, the current edition is open between 12:30 pm and 3:30 pm on Sundays and Mondays.
+There’s no fee for these afternoon visits; evening tours expected to resume in mid-spring 2022 cost $16 for adults, with discounts for seniors and children under age 16.
 Exhibits on the ground floor describe the light’s history, including the many shipwrecks caused by fog, shallow sandbars, hidden rocks, and other hazards.
-Note that the walk back up from the lighthouse, though short (less than a half mile), is steep.
+The walk back up from the lighthouse, though short (less than a half mile), is steep.

 If heading north from San Francisco: Just after crossing the Golden Gate Bridge, take the Alexander Avenue exit, and turn left at the first opportunity.
 (As you make the left turn, you’ll see signs for the Marin Headlands coastal and tunnel routes.
 Follow the one for the coastal route.)
 After you pass under U.S. 101, you’ll be heading south back toward the bridge.
 Conzelman Road is the last road before the bridge.
 Take the right fork and head up the hill, stopping as you wish at one or more of the vista points.